1. Aims and Scope: The "Iranian Journal of Dermatology" is the official scientific quarterly publication of the Iranian Society of Dermatology.

 The Final Checklist

-- The authors must ensure that before submitting the manuscript for publication, they have taken care of the following: Title page should contain title, name of the author/co-authors, their qualifications, designation & institutions they are affiliated with and mailing address for future correspondence, e-mail address, and phone and fax number.
+- The authors must ensure that before submitting the manuscript for publication, they have taken care of the following: Title page should contain the title, name of the author/co-authors, their qualifications, designation & institutions they are affiliated with and mailing address for future correspondence, e-mail address, and phone and fax number.

 - Abstract in structured format up to 250 words.